Jazzpunk: Development

 In an interview with Kotaku, developers Luis Hernandez and Jess Brouse stated that the game was originally intended to be a serious game with moments of comic relief thrown in, but that the team liked the comic aspects so much that they changed the entire game into a comedy.
 The game was originally created as a prototype in 2007, running on a standalone engine.
 The project was then transferred to Torque3D before being transferred to the Unity game engine, on which the final build was created.
-Most voices are performed by Hernandez; additional voice acting is provided by Zoë Quinn, Olivia Catroppa, Jim Sterling and Chris Huth.
+Most voices are performed by Hernandez; additional voice acting is provided by Zoë Quinn, Olivia Catroppa, James Stephanie Sterling and Chris Huth.

 Alongside the Director's Cut on PC in 2017, a DLC was also released, titled Flavour Nexus, which includes a "lost chapter".

+Sometime after the release of Flavour Nexus, Adult Swim games returned the publishing rights for Jazzpunk to Necrophone Games.

 Influences

 According to interviews with staff at Necrophone Games, Jazzpunk is a combination of the creators' favourite literature, movies, and music from the spy, cyberpunk, and film noir genres.
 The game makes many references to older movies, including Blade Runner, Alien, and Evil Dead II.
 In early 2014, the authors appeared in an interview conducted by Rock, Paper, Shotgun in which they stated that their idea for a short-form comedy game was partially influenced by the success of the original Portal.
 During this interview, the staff also mentioned that much of the game's writing was influenced by 1980's cyberpunk literature.
-The game's unique, cartoony art style was influenced by the work of Saul Bass, Josef Albers, and Gerd Arntz, while the music was composed using audio production methods common in the 1950s and 1960s.
+The game's unique, cartoony art style was influenced by the work of Saul Bass, Josef Albers, and Gerd Arntz, while the simulation game and was music composed using audio production methods common in the 1950s and 1960s.
 The game's visual elements are also quite similar to Thirty Flights of Loving, whose developer Brendon Chung is thanked in the end credits.